jaspector

 A permit is required for any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, or install, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems, as well as structural work, plumbing, electrical, mechanical, fire sprinklers, irrigation, pools and spas, new fences, signs, temporary structures, accessory buildings 120 square feet or larger, decks, gas tanks, curb cuts, street cuts, fire hydrants, floodplain construction or modifications, flatwork, patio covers, roofing, siding, soffit, fascia, window replacement, solar panels, moving, blasting, burning, tents, food and beverage uses, and home occupations.

-Typical processing time is No public turnaround time was posted for permit issuance.
+Building permit processing times in Goliad, TX typically run No public turnaround time was posted for permit issuance.
 For inspections, requests must be received by 5:00 PM for next-day inspection..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Goliad, TX.
 The following work is generally exempt: Water tanks supported directly on grade if capacity does not exceed 5,000 gallons and the height-to-diameter or height-to-width ratio does not exceed 2 to 1.; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work.; Temporary motion-picture, television, and theater stage sets and scenery.; Shade cloth structures for nursery or agricultural purposes, excluding service systems.; Swings and other temporary playground equipment accessory to one- and two-family dwellings.; One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses on the same lot as a one- or two-family dwelling when the floor area is 120 square feet or less and the structure can be moved if necessary (except in flood hazard areas).; Replacement fences on one- or two-family property when the replacement is in the same location, same height, and same materials as the fence being replaced and otherwise complies with the city development code (except in flood hazard areas).; Electrical normal maintenance such as replacement of lamps, sockets, fuses, drop cords, snap switches, and similar minor repairs.; Connection of portable electrical equipment to suitable existing permanently installed receptacles.; Replacement of a motor of the same horsepower and rating with properly installed supply by a licensed electrician.; Portable heating appliances and replacement of minor gas-equipment parts that do not alter approval or make the equipment unsafe.; Portable ventilation equipment, portable cooling units, and portable evaporative coolers.; Self-contained refrigeration systems containing 10 pounds or less of refrigerant and actuated by motors of 1 horsepower or less.; Plumbing leak stopping, stoppage clearing, and fixture removal and reinstallation when the work does not require replacement or rearrangement of valves, pipes, or fixtures..
+When in doubt, confirm with the local building department before starting work.